 Eating instant ramen by the Han River is a must-do Seoul experience.
 Here's exactly how to do it — where to go, what to buy, and how to enjoy it like a local.

-Eating ramyeon (Korean instant noodles) by the Han River isn't just a meal — it's a cultural experience.
-Convenience stores along the river parks have hot water machines specifically for this purpose.
-Locals do it year-round: summer evenings with friends, autumn afternoons watching the sunset, even bundled up in winter.
+Eating ramyeon by the Han River — known as 한강라면 (Han River ramen) — isn't just a meal, it's a Korean cultural ritual.
+Convenience stores at every Han River park have dedicated ramen cooking machines where you cook real packet ramen (봉지라면), not just cup noodles.
+That's the key difference: cup ramen is fine anywhere, but the Han River experience is about cooking a proper pot of ramyeon at the park, sitting by the water, and eating it fresh.
+Locals do it year-round — summer evenings with friends, autumn sunsets, even bundled up in winter.
 It became iconic through Korean variety shows and dramas, and now it's one of the most authentic things you can do in Seoul.

 Head to any Han River park (Yeouido, Banpo, Ttukseom, Mangwon are the most popular).
 Each park has multiple convenience stores (CU, GS25, 7-Eleven) right along the waterfront.